enkot/nuxt-open-fetch/README.md

 In other words - `$fetch` and `useFetch` on steroids.
 Uses awesome [openapi-typescript](https://github.com/drwpow/openapi-typescript) generator under the hood.

 > ⚠️ APIs are subject to change.
-> I'd love to hear any ideas/suggestions/improvements! :)
+> All ideas/suggestions are welcome! :)

 - [✨ &nbsp;Release Notes](/CHANGELOG.md)